Otoplasty surgery is performed on both children and adults to correct protruding ears (bat ears).

 An improvement in self esteem and confidence are commonly experienced by both children and adults undergoing Otoplasty surgery.

-All of the potential complications of Otoplasty surgery will be discussed in detail with you at your consultation with Dr Pyragius.
+All of the potential complications and risks of Otoplasty surgery will be discussed in detail with you at your consultation with Dr Pyragius.